quinb96/PyMusicPlayer/README.rst

 This will create a build folder.
 Click build, then exe-win32-3.8, then run PyMusicPlayer.exe

-If you'd like to install the program to Windows you can download the msi installer from the Releases tab
+If you'd like to install the program using an msi installer, you can download it from the Releases section